-A few years ago as an icebreaker with one of my post secondary school classes, I asked them all to prepare a joke.
+A few years ago as an icebreaker with one of my post-secondary school classes, I asked them all to prepare a joke.
 The following day, Petr stood up and asked me to name the three most famous beaches in the world.
-“Copacabana, Rhosilli and …..” , before I could name a third he shouted out “Trebic” (Tre beach) – a rubbish joke, but it got a lot of laughs and helped the lesson no ends.
+“Copacabana, Rhosilli and …..” , before I could name a third he shouted out “Trebic” (Tre beach) – a poor joke, but it got a lot of laughs and helped the lesson no ends.

-Trebic is in a landlocked country and of course it doesn’t have a beach, but it does have a brewery and a football team… so, a perfect way to spend a Saturday.
+Trebic is in a landlocked country and of course it doesn’t have a beach, but it does have a brewery and a football team… so, a perfect way to spend a Sunday.

 This was our first away day of the spring season, I don’t really count Stara Risa two weeks ago as the game was played 27km away from their home ground in Jihlava on astro.

 Blansko have started the second half of the season, much the same as they did the autumn, a bit hit and miss.
 The first game was cancelled, the second game we threw away a half time lead to lose 3-1 and then bounced back with a 2-0 victory over Velka Bites.
 So, we weren’t sure what to expect in Trebic, apart from a good day out.

 The squad has been strengthened recently with the signings of the league’s top scorer, Tomas Sodomka, defender Vit Barta and the midfield trio of Dvorak, Kouldan and Petrik..
 It looks as though the club had panicked at the thought of dropping down another division and bought a whole new spine of the team.
 Welcome boys.

 We set off as we always do, from Brno Hlavni Nadrazi, Trebic bound with a couple of cans of Radegast to brighten up the trip.